uyar/postinst/README.md

 * `install_category`: Install a set of packages.

-  The packages that are listed in the `all` key will be installed using `apt`.
+  The packages that are listed in the `all` key will be installed using `apt install --no-install-recommends`.
   If the `desktop` key is set to true, also the packages under the corresponding desktop key will be installed.